arkadiusz22/js-algorithms-and-data-structures/dataStructures/trees/treeTraversal.md

 - Shortest path in unweighted graphs
 - Level-order processing
 - Finding nodes at a specific distance
+- Looking for the first occurence or closest match from the root
 - Web crawling

 ---